 Of course we want the romance and adventure.
 But we also want to keep body and soul together on the roads of everyday life.
-Here's one of my personal mantras about dreamwork:
+Here’s another of my personal D.I.Y. mantras about dreamwork:

 Ho-hum dreams are the most likely to offer help in navigating the future.

 Why?
 Because much of waking life can be ho-hum too – until we start using the skills of dreaming and imagination to bring it more alive.
 So instead of complaining because you keep dreaming of arguments with your mother, you want to ask: how can I avoid getting into this situation again in the future?
 And perhaps also: how can I make peace with the part of myself that is like my mother?

 Here’s one of my favorite examples of the need to examine a ho-hum dream as a preview of a possible future, and harvest information from the dream in order to navigate better in a developing situation and avoid an unwanted event in waking life.